 A dietary toolkit contains numerous ideas to help you achieve a healthy diet.

 Let’s talk about a toolkit for a healthy diet.
 The first thing in it would be the Recommended Daily Allowances (R.D.A.s).
-Then we could add the Dietary Reference Intakes (D.R.I.s), the Estimated Average Requirements (EARs), and the Tolerable Upper Limits (U.L.s).
+Then we could add the Dietary Reference Intakes (D.R.I.s), the Estimated Average Requirements (EARs), and the Tolerable Upper Intake Level (U.L.s).
 All of these tools are values for important nutrients, calculated to meet the health needs of different age groups.
 But long before the dietary toolkit full of acronyms such as D.R.I., R.D.A., EAR, and U.L., daily standards were created with the single goal of keeping workers alive and toiling in the factories and workhouses of the early Industrial Revolution.
 In the late nineteenth-century powerhouse tycoons operated without fear of legal consequences and paid their workers as little as possible in order to maximize their own profits.
 Workers could barely afford housing and were dependent on what their bosses fed them at the workhouses to fend off starvation.

 Living conditions in those days show that the term “starvation wages” was not just a figure of speech.
 Here’s a typical day’s menu: